 Look for the Bunny

 Rabbits are most active at dawn and dusk, so those are the best times to spot the stray.
-Since they are prey animals, they like to hide: under decks and other structures, bushes or trees, cars.
+Since they are prey animals, they like to hide under decks and other structures, bushes or trees, and cars.
 Ask neighbors if they’ve seen a rabbit, and where.

 It’s Time to Pounce!